 In the Sanskrit language, pitru means “ancestors”and paksha means a “fortnight” or a “side” of a lunar month.
 According to the Vedic lunar calendar, a paksha comprises fifteen tithis or lunar days.
-There are two pakshas in a lunar month, which are at the two sides of the full moon day, that is, the fortnight before and the ensuing fortnight.
+There are two pakshas in a lunar month, which are at the two sides of the full-moon day, that is, the fortnight before and the ensuing fortnight.
 Shukla Paksha, the bright fortnight, comprises the fifteen days after amavasya, or the new moon, which is when the moon waxes, increasing its brightness each day to culminate in the full moon, or purnima.
-Krishna Paksha, the dark fortnight, begins after the full moon when the moon wanes day by day until it becomes completely dark.
+Krishna Paksha, the dark fortnight, begins after the full moon, when the moon wanes day by day until it becomes completely dark.
 The bright fortnight is associated with growth and expansion, while the dark fortnight is associated with introspection, contemplation, purification, and transformation.

 The observance of Pitru Paksha starts on the pratipada, or first day, after the full moon that concludes Ganesh Utsava, the festival in honor of Lord Ganesh.
 This means that Pitru Paksha takes place during the dark fortnight of the moon, Krishna Paksha, and comes to a close with Sarvapitru Amavasya, “the new moon of all the ancestors.”
 In most years, the autumn equinox falls within this period, which is when the sun transitions from the northern to the southern hemisphere.
-The scriptural texts of the Vedic tradition consider the southern direction as the place where the ancestors live.
+The scriptural texts of the Vedic tradition consider the southern direction as the place associated with the ancestors.
 Thus, Pitru Paksha is in alignment with the course of nature and the traditional significance ascribed to the various astral movements during this period of time.

 The observance of Pitru Paksha has its origins in the ancient Vedic tradition of India.
 Pitru Paksha is described in scriptural texts such as the Garuda and the Vishnu Puranas as a powerful time in which to honor and express gratitude to those who have come before us and left for us a legacy of their wisdom, protection, love, or material wealth.
 By Vedic tradition, “ancestors” refers specifically to parents, grandparents, and great-grandparents.
 In practice, on Pitru Paksha many people also honor departed spouses, children, siblings, aunts and uncles, and parents-in-law as well as friends, neighbors, teachers, mentors, and even beloved animals that have left this world.

 By reflecting on the influence that ancestors, friends, mentors, and benefactors have had on you, you will recognize the profound significance they have had as role models and sources of learning.
-They were your guiding light and instrumental in who you are and who you have become.
+They were your guiding light and instrumental in influencing who you are and who you have become.
 They laid a path for you to follow in your life.